 If you want to sign up after your free trial, there are three plans to choose from.
 All of these are broken down into neat tables with fun names that relate back to the brand:

 As you can see, the least expensive plan is $59.99 and offers considerably less features than the more expensive packages.
 It’s also worth noting that all plans are limited to 500 GB bandwidth, although there is the option to pay extra for more.
 And with one minute of HD video using almost 30 MB of data, you probably will end up paying for more.

 Continuing with the interest in growth, Sprout Video already supports ultra HD videos (up to 8K) and the analytics they track are very impressive.
 You can see which countries your video is being viewed in, as well as which domains.
 You can also track individual viewers to see exactly how they have interacted with your videos.

-Our suggestion: If you need a business video host that offers up to 8k video playback then Sprout Video could be the solution for you!
+If you need a business video host that offers up to 8k video playback then Sprout Video could be the solution for you!

 Just like YouTube, Vimeo, and Facebook, Dailymotion has a customer-facing side, giving more people a chance to find and watch your video(s).
 Users can search for videos with the search bar at the top of the page, or by scrolling through categories like ‘Featured’ and ‘Topic of the Moment’.

 Another similarity between Dailymotion and the other sites mentioned is the fact that it is free.
 Instead, it relies on monetisation through ads (like YouTube and Facebook), and it encourages users to monetise their videos with pre-roll and in-stream ads.

 With over 300 million users from around the world watching an estimated 3.5 billion videos every month, Dailymotion is a huge site–perfect for increasing brand awareness.